Monte dei Paschi drags Europe's banks lower after stress test

 "Apart from the 25 banks with capital shortfalls, the release should act as a positive catalyst, as it clears a negative risk that's hovered over the sector for most of this year.
 By removing uncertainty, it should help lower funding costs, especially in the periphery," he added, referring to banks in countries around the edges of the euro zone that were hit hardest in the financial crisis.

-Gainers were led by Austria's Erste Bank and Raiffeisen and Germany's Commerzbank, whose shares rallied more than 5 percent after each came out better from the test than some investors and analysts had feared.
+Gainers were led by Austria's Erste Bank (ERST.VI) and Raiffeisen (RBIV.VI) and Germany's Commerzbank (CBKG.DE), whose shares rallied more than 5 percent after each came out better from the test than some investors and analysts had feared.

 Citigroup analysts said Commerzbank was one of the euro zone banks to "demonstrate a better-than-expected headline outcome on AQR (asset quality review) and/or the stress tests," and that the result should alleviate some capital concerns.

-The aggregate shortfall of 9.5 billion euros (7.5 billion pounds) at the end of September for 130 of Europe's top banks was less than predicted and showed the biggest problems still existed for lenders in Italy, Cyprus and Greece.
+The aggregate shortfall of 9.5 billion euros ($12.1 billion) at the end of September for 130 of Europe's top banks was less than predicted and showed the biggest problems still existed for lenders in Italy, Cyprus and Greece.

 OVERVALUED LOANS